mixotricha/makertron_client/README.md

 # Building the BREP binary

 More to come on this.
 Still writing the documentation for it.
+At the moment only the core libraries and the brep.so are in the build.

 <h2>License</h2>
  Makertron is Free Software released under the <a href="http://www.gnu.org/licenses/gpl-2.0.html">General Public License version 2</a>.